 Implementation of the Patient and Public Involvement and Engagement Strategy 2017/18 – 2021/22 is the responsibility of the Patient Experience Research Centre on behalf of the BRC Director.
-A NIHR Imperial BRC Lay Advisory Panel (previously NIHR Imperial BRC Patient and Public Panel) will be established for 2018-2022 to act as a critical friend and adviser to the BRC/PERC in the delivery of this strategy.
-The BRC Director and PERC Director will appoint a lay chair of the Panel who will attend relevant meetings of the ICHT Research Committee.
-The Panel will include lay partners who will each be linked to one or more of the 12 Themes of the BRC.
-These lay “champions” will liaise with PPIE leads from the Themes, and together form “champion pairs” to promote effective PPIE within the Theme.
+A NIHR Imperial BRC Public Advisory Panel (previously NIHR Imperial BRC Patient and Public Panel) will be established for 2018-2022 to act as a critical friend and adviser to the BRC/PERC in the delivery of this strategy.
+The BRC Director and PERC Director will appoint a Chair of the Panel who will attend relevant meetings of the ICHT Research Committee.
+The Panel will include partners who will each be linked to one or more of the 12 Themes of the BRC.
+These PPIE “champions” will liaise with PPIE leads from the Themes, and together form “champion pairs” to promote effective PPIE within the Theme.
 Terms of Reference (TOR) of the Panel will be developed and approved in Q2 2018*.

 NIHR define public involvement in research as “research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them”.
 Examples of public and patient involvement activity include working with researchers to develop or comment on research materials, providing advice as members of a project steering group, and undertaking elements of research e.g. conducting interviews with participants.